My oldest granddaughter loves gummy bears. She came over today, so we decorated the Christmas tree and made gummy bears. Fun day!

 After the molds were full, I had extra and tried to make drops, but they ended up looking like large blobs.

-The equipment needed for this recipe is 2 medium-sized pots, thermometer, whisk, silicone candy molds, silicone droppers, wax or parchment paper on top of a cookie sheet or cutting board to protect the counter surface.
+The equipment needed for this recipe is 2 medium-sized pots, thermometer, whisk, silicone candy molds, silicone droppers or this funnel makes it very easy to put the mixture into molds, wax or parchment paper on top of a cookie sheet or cutting board to protect the counter surface.

 Gummy BearsLightly oil the candy molds; this is not always necessary to do each time with quality molds.

 1 3/4 ounces of pectin - typically 1 box

 1/2 tsp baking soda

 - Mix the above ingredients in one of the pots over medium heat, constantly stirring, until it starts to boil and becomes clear and thick.